 - The youth’s full legal name should be listed.
 There’s a box for a nickname if desired.

 - Each Lion or Tiger must have an adult partner, so make sure that the circle designating the adult partner is filled in for those youth members.
 And if the adult partner is not a parent, guardian or grandparent, the relationship must be listed.

 - The Registration Fee box at the bottom should show the BSA registration fee (currently $33 per year or $2.75 per month), not the unit’s registration or membership dues.
-Don’t include any local council insurance fees in this amount, as they are charged by the council.
+Ask your district executive if you should also include any local council insurance fees in this amount.

 - Don’t forget to fill in the Scout Life circle if the youth will be subscribing to the magazine.
 (Scout Life is the new gender-neutral youth magazine replacing Boys’ Life.)